confluentinc/cp-ansible/VARIABLES.md

 ***

-# confluent.common
+# common

-Below are the supported variables for the role confluent.common
+Below are the supported variables for the role common

 ***